Digital-Defiance/gridiron/README.md

 Grid(Network/The Internet) Iron("Big Iron"/Server/Mainframe)

 ## What is "code-beside"?
 I made it up.
 ASP.Net (C#.Net/VB.Net/ASP Classic) is essentially XHTML frontends with functional programming backends.
 In this sense, Project GridIron is much the same, but based on C++ and the [Oat++ Framework](https://oatpp.io/).
 Project GridIron does require some minimal boilerplate code, though the pattern will hopefully get "DRY'd up" a little more soon.
-Interestingly though, Project GridIron brings something I call "autonomous controls" which are <gi:Label auto="true" id="lblTest">Value</gi:Label> instances that automatically create  instances that self-register with the Page and instantly allow another place in the XHTML to reference it by its ID, all without writing any backend code at all. <gi::Value key="lblTest.Text" /> would be automatically replaced with "Value".
+Interestingly though, Project GridIron brings something I call "autonomous controls" which are <gi:Label auto="true" id="lblTest">ContentValue</gi:Label> instances that automatically create  instances that self-register with the Page and instantly allow another place in the XHTML to reference it by its ID, all without writing any backend code at all. <gi::ContentValue key="lblTest.Text" /> would be automatically replaced with "ContentValue".
 Chaining the value across multiple controls is not yet supported and the behavior will likely cause a crash or loop.
 In summation, although some minimal boiler code is required to associate a page's C++ and XHTML files, the XHTML and C++ are essentially equal partners, hence "code-beside".

 ### Project layout